ardikars/EUID/README.md

-# DRAFT#3
+# DRAFT#4

 ## Extendable Universally Unique Identifier

-Extendable Universally Unique Identifier or EUID contains two main components header and random number.
-The header store information about the ID and user-attached data (extension).
+Extendable Universally Unique Identifier or EUID contains two main components: a header and a random number.
+The header stores information about the ID and user-attached data (extension).
 Timestamps (milliseconds) are also included in the header to make EUID sortable, but the order is not guaranteed if EUID is generated with the same milliseconds.
-We can provide some guarantee regarding sort order by incrementing random number (64 bits at least significat bits).
-In case overflow happens when incrementing random number, the generation should fail.
+We can provide some guarantee regarding sort order by incrementing random numbers (64 bits, at least significant bits).
+In case overflow happens when incrementing a random number, the generation should fail.

 Binary layout (Big Endian):
 ```text